 The restaurant industry is one of the slowest to adopt change.
-Regardless, technology never stops, and then Covid struck.
+Regardless, technology in restaurants was becoming more prevalent, and then Covid struck.
 Now the industry has been forced to change – and change quickly.
 We believe some of these technological changes were in motion, but COVID sped up adoption of technology in the restaurant industry because the status quo wasn’t going to work in the new environment.
 Most restaurateurs chose to adapt and change.

 Traditional vs. Digital Ordering Methods within Restaurants